Kenneth Gainwell: Professional career

+Philadelphia Eagles

-Gainwell was selected in the fifth round (150th overall) by the Philadelphia Eagles in the 2021 NFL Draft.
+Gainwell was selected in the fifth round (150th overall) by the Philadelphia Eagles in the 2021 NFL draft.
 Gainwell was happy to be drafted by Philadelphia, as he grew up an Eagles fan, and his favorite player while growing up, Darren Sproles, works for the team as a consultant.
 Gainwell also said that he modeled his game after Sproles.
 He signed his four-year rookie contract with Philadelphia on June 3, 2021.
 Gainwell found moderate success as a rookie, as he ended the year with 68 carries for 291 yards and five touchdowns, while adding 33 receptions for 253 yards and one touchdown.
 Gainwell appeared in 16 games as a rookie, as he was a healthy scratch for the Eagles' week 11 showdown with the New Orleans Saints.

 In the 2022 season, Gainwell had 53 carries for 240 rushing yards and four rushing touchdowns to go along with 23 receptions for 169 receiving yards.
-In the team's 38-7 Divisional Round victory over the New York Giants, he had 10 carries for a career high 112 yards and a touchdown, as well as one reception for nine yards.
+In the team's 38–7 Divisional Round victory over the New York Giants, he had 10 carries for a career high 112 yards and a touchdown, as well as one reception for nine yards.
 This performance made him just the sixth Eagles player to rush for at least 100 yards in a postseason game.
-Gainwell helped the Eagles reach Super Bowl LVII where they lost 38-35 to the Kansas City Chiefs.
+Gainwell helped the Eagles reach Super Bowl LVII where they lost 38–35 to the Kansas City Chiefs.
 In the Super Bowl, Gainwell had seven carries for 21 rushing yards and four receptions for 20 receiving yards.

+Gainwell got off to a slow start during the 2023 season.
+During a Week 9 game against the Washington Commanders in which he lost a fumble, Gainwell received criticism for responding to a fan's critical Instagram post at halftime.
+In the 2023 season, he had 84 carries for 364 rushing yards and two rushing touchdowns to go with 30 receptions for 183 receiving yards.
+In the 2024 season, Gainwell had 75 carries for 290 rushing yards and one rushing touchdown to go with 16 receptions for 116 receiving yards to go with some kick return duties.
+In Super Bowl LIX, he had six carries for ten yards in the 40–22 win over the Chiefs.

+Pittsburgh Steelers

+On March 13, 2025, Gainwell signed a one-year contract with the Pittsburgh Steelers.
+On September 2, he was named the team's backup running back behind Jaylen Warren and the team's kick return specialist.

+Gainwell made his Steelers debut on September 7, recording seven rushes for 19 yards.
+His longest rush of the game was nine yards, which led the team.
+Gainwell also made three catches for four yards as the Steelers won 34-32.